Synkevych/dockerize-simflex/README.md

 `docker run --rm -it --entrypoint bash simflex:v1`
 2. Run the calculations by running container using created image:
 `docker run --name simflex simflex:v1`
+2.1 Connect to the container without calculations(for example test purpose) `docker run -it --name simflex --entrypoint /bin/bash simflex:v1`
 3. For connect to the container use:
 `docker exec -it simflex:v1 /bin/bash`
 4. After completed calculation container will be stopped.
 Folder hierarchy will be: